 - mastering – and here is where the confusion lies.
 Everything has been done at this point, so what an Earth is mastering?!

 What is Mastering?

-As I mention before, mastering is the final creative and technical process during the production of a recording before being sent to the client or record label for distribution.
+Mastering is the final creative and technical process during the production of a recording before being sent to the client or record label for distribution.

 If you want to print physical CDs, duplication companies will require a DDP file.
-This is a digital file which contains the recordings, but also the metadata associate with that recording.
+This is a digital file which contains the recordings, but also the metadata associated with that recording.
 What’s the metadata?
 I’m glad you asked…

 What is Metadata?

 No-one enjoys loading a CD into iTunes to see every track as part of “untitled album” performed by “unknown artist” with no album artwork.
 It’s not professional, and a label won’t allow it.
 Actually, your label or distributor (CD Baby or Tunecore, for example) will give you ISRC (International Standard Recording Code) codes for the album and each track.
 You get these when you sign up to release the work.
 ISRCs dictate the track titles showing up in iTunes and other services, but it’s also how your copyright is enforced and royalties are collected.